Loaded Baked Potato Soup

 Notes

 1. Russet potatoes: Plain old “baking potatoes” are the best for this soup because they have more starch.
-Some cooks make the soup with frozen shredded hash brown potatoes, too.
+Some cooks make the soup with frozen shredded hash brown potatoes, too, or substitute Yukon golds.

 2. Sour cream: Baked potato soup tastes just as good with heavy cream or an equal amount of cream cheese.

-4. Leftovers: Store covered in the refrigerator for up to 4 days.
-Reheat in the microwave or on the stove over medium-low heat.
+4. Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.

 Nutrition